arthur10o/Robot-Arduino/README.md

 This project implements an intelligent robot capable of navigating autonomously or being manually controlled.
 It uses sensors to detect obstacles and motors to move in different directions.

 ## 🚀 Features
+- ✅ Autonomous obstacle detection and avoidance
-- Continuous front-facing obstacle detection using an ultrasonic sensor
+- ✅ Directional scanning using servo-mounted ultrasonic sensor
+- ✅ Forward, backward, and turning motor control
+- ✅ Median distance filtering via Quickselect algorithm
+- ✅ Basic caching of measured distances to improve performance

 ## 🧰 Equipment Required
 - Arduino Uno R3